ujjwal-kr/ram/README.md

 # The Ram programming language
-A stack based programming language created to experiment my crappy lang-dev only capable of making some mathematical formulation and logic.
-Written in the rust programming language.
+A stack-based programming language developed to experiment with my language development.
+It is capable of making some mathematical formulation and logic.
+Written in the Rust programming language.

 ## How to run
 1. Download the [release binary](https://github.com/ujjwal-kr/ram/releases/download/v2.1/ram).